hulmanlab/wrictools/README.python.md

 Each function in the file has a detailed docstring explaining what the function does and which parameter it needs.
 The functions are modular, so you can flexibly use them how you need them.

 ## Preprocess Local WRIC file(s)
-If you have a WRIC (txt) file locally and want to preprocess it: That means reading the metadata at the top of the file, extracting the data from the txt format into a csv format, performing a descrepancy check between s1 and s2 measurements, combining the two measurements, splitting by room1 and room2 and saving the data as a csv.
+If you have a WRIC (txt) file locally and want to preprocess it: That means reading the metadata at the top of the file, extracting the data from the txt format into a csv format, combining the two measurements, splitting by room1 and room2 and saving the data as a csv.
 Some of these actions are optional, so you can choose based on the parameters you provide.

 _Note: The data.txt in the example_data folder is random data in the same form and is just to highlight the data pipeline, but should not be used for actual analysis!_